Log in

 Walker Redd, Emily Gutowski, Navin Kumar, Joyce Zhou, Blake Smith

-Run the List is a medical education podcast made for medical trainees and healthcare practitioners at all levels.
-Focused on internal medicine, each episode provides concise, evidence-based insights into the presentation, management, and key clinical pearls of common inpatient and outpatient diagnoses.
-Whether you're an experienced clinician or a first-year medical student, Run the List offers practical knowledge to enhance your clinical expertise and decision-making.
-Follow us in to stay informed and level up your practice!
+Run the List is a medical education podcast for medical trainees and healthcare practitioners at all levels.
+Focused on internal medicine, each high-yield episode takes you through the presentation, management, and clinical pearls of both inpatient and outpatient diagnoses.
+Follow us to level up your practice!

 1 Listener